chriskillpack/henri/README.md

 ## Usage

-Two steps to using.
-First step, only needs to be done once, walk a photo library looking for JPEGs
+The utility has 3 modes accessible by command line arguments.
+The first (and initial necessary step) is to scan an image library using the `--library <path_to_library>` command line option.
+Once scanning is complete the app will terminate.

+The two other modes are `--embeddings` and describe (which is implicitly picked if it's not one of the two other modes).
+The second sends each image to the LLM and asks it to describe the image.
+The former option computes an embedding vector for each image description.

+### Step 1 - scan the image library
 ```
 $ go run ./cmd/henri --library ~/Photos/my_photo_library
 Found 21397 images on disk
 Added 21397 new images
 ```

+### Step 2 - describe the images
-Before starting the second step, which is the photo description step, you should start the LLaVA server.
+Before starting the second step, which is the photo description step, you should make sure your LLM server is running.
+Either a LLaVA file or ollama.
+How to start the LLaVA server:

 ```
 (In another terminal window)